Click on the link below for more information and/or instructions.

 If a due date falls on a Saturday, Sunday or legal holiday, the due date is extended until the next business day.
 Returns mailed through the U.S. mail shall be deemed filed and received by the department on the date shown by the post office cancellation mark on the envelope.
 If the post office cancellation mark is illegible, erroneous or omitted, the date received stamped by the department will be used to determine if the return was timely filed.
 (Note: Those taxpayers required to make payment in immediately available funds must do so in a manner that makes the funds immediately available to the state no later than the due date.)

 Interest is imposed on any taxes not paid by the statutory due date even if an extension of time has been granted.
 The interest rate is announced on July 1 each year by the commissioner.
 The current interest rate is computed from the due date to the date the taxes are paid.
 Interest cannot be waived.
+Information about the current interest rates can be found here.

 Generally, all tax returns filed with the Department of Revenue are subjected to some type of office audit or examination to ensure that the appropriate taxes have been paid.
 An office audit consists of a computer math audit and/or a manual examination of the return by a trained auditor or technician.
 If additional information is needed to complete an audit, the taxpayer will be contacted by the department.
 The taxpayer will be notified in writing of any adjustment(s) made to the return.